Lottery and Statutory Funding

 national lottery community fund - awards for all

 Honeypot is very fortunate to have received funding from the Lottery’s Awards for All programme in 2025 for our work with young carers at our Honeypot House in England and at our Honeypot House in Wales.
-The funding has helped pay for frontline staff salaries who engage and support young carers during Memory Making Days or Residential Short Breaks.
+The funding has helped pay for frontline staff salaries who engage and support young carers during Memory Making Days and Residential Short Breaks.

-Our staff wear many hats: they are entertainers, teachers, cooks, cleaners, administrator, travel chaperones and supervisors who can positively manage children’s’ behaviour with confidence.
+Our staff wear many hats: they are entertainers, teachers, cooks, cleaners, administrators, travel chaperones and supervisors who can positively manage children’s’ behaviour with confidence.
 They must have relevant teaching, childcare or play-work qualifications and recent experience, as well as a qualification or training in Safeguarding Children and Young People.

 SCOTTISH CHILDREN’S LOTTERY TRUST

 The Lottery has granted Honeypot funding to deliver our first Social and Emotional Active Learning (SEAL) break in Scotland.
 We have years of experience running this programme in England and Wales, and we are excited to adapt it to local context in Scotland.
-For more information about our SEAL programme, click here.

 The Scottish Children’s Lottery has kindly invited Honeypot to be one of their chosen charities, which means that when people choose us, at least 20% of their ticket sales will be donated to Honeypot.
 The lottery is open to anyone in the UK.